SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 When you ask for consent to store a person's details, you should also allow them to control their consent at all times.

-Here are some questions to check whether your contacts are able to manage their consent:
+Questions to check whether your contacts are able to manage their consent:

 * Do we offer a link to our Privacy Policy statement?
 * Can people easily accept and agree with our Privacy Policy?